Next-ITS/nextits.github.io/docs/parameters.md

 | `--barcodes` | Path to the file with barcodes (in FASTA format) used for demultiplexing the input data                                |
 | `--outdir`   | Path to the directory where the analysis results will be saved.                                                        |

+The pipeline can handle both multiplexed and demultiplexed data inputs:

+- For **multiplexed** data:
+  - Use the `--input` parameter to specify a single FASTQ file (e.g., `Run01.fastq.gz`);
+  - You must also provide the `--barcodes` parameter, which should reference a FASTA file.
+The sequence names in this file should correspond to the sample names.

+- For **pre-demultiplexed** data (prepared using external tools):
+  - The `--input` parameter should direct to a directory containing individual FASTQ files for each sample;
+  - There's no need to provide a barcodes file in this case;
+  - Demultiplexed parameter should be enabled (`--demultiplexed true`).

 ### Demultiplexing